null Skip to main content

 Adding to cart… The item has been added

-Ferdinand Küchler’s Concertino in D major, Op.
-12 is one of the great bridge pieces for advancing violinists: concise, tuneful, and carefully designed to move students from secure first-position playing into confident third position in a genuinely musical context.
-This new MyMusicScores edition reimagines the original violin and piano accompaniment as a warm, supportive string orchestra part, giving your soloist a true concerto experience with an ensemble behind them.
+Küchler's Concertino in D major, Op.
+12 is a well-designed bridge piece for advancing violinists: concise, melodically appealing, and structured to move students from secure first-position playing into confident third position within a genuinely musical context.
+This arrangement replaces the original piano accompaniment with a string orchestra part, giving a young soloist the experience of performing with a full ensemble behind them.

-Have a look at the score and parts preview images above, then watch the complete score video below.
-Together, they let you check engraving quality and overall difficulty so you can be sure this arrangement is the right fit for your soloist and ensemble before you buy.
+Check the score and parts preview images above, then watch the complete score video below.
+They'll give you a clear picture of the engraving quality and overall difficulty before you buy.

-• Instrumentation: Solo Violin and String Orchestra (Vln I, Vln II, Vla, Vc, Db)
+• Instrumentation: Solo Violin and String Orchestra (Violin I, Violin II, Viola, Cello, Double Bass)

 Videos Hide Videos Show Videos